MingsChineseCuisine/MINGSDIGITALMENU/replit.md

 - ✅ **Video Playback Optimization**: Added multiple video sources and proper error handling for seamless playback across all platforms (August 14, 2025)
 - ✅ **Replit Migration Completed**: Successfully migrated from Replit Agent to Replit environment with all functionality intact (August 15, 2025)
 - ✅ **UI Improvements**: Replaced glowing particle background with solid white circles and moved buttons higher for better visual layout (August 15, 2025)
+- ✅ **Background Enhancement**: Removed floating particles completely and changed page background from black to clean white for better contrast (August 15, 2025)

 The application follows a traditional client-server architecture with a clear separation between frontend and backend, unified by shared TypeScript schemas and a modern orange, black, and white brand theme throughout the user experience.
 Now supports both Replit and Vercel deployment strategies with integrated customer review system, one-click rating functionality, and robust audio/video playback optimized for all deployment environments including mobile devices.